wix/cli-app-templates/stock-countdown/README.md

 ### Install the Wix Stores App

-This app makes calls to the [Wix Stores Products API](https://dev.wix.com/docs/sdk/api-reference/stores/products/introduction) to create and manage the store products.
+This app makes calls to the Wix Stores [Inventory API](https://dev.wix.com/docs/sdk/backend-modules/stores/inventory/introduction) to retrieve the number of items in stock.
 Before you can test this app on your development site, you must first install the [Wix Stores app](https://www.wix.com/app-market/wix-stores).

 ### Testing Steps